penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     If the service fails to restart, review the `pg_hba.conf` file for any syntax errors, as incorrect entries here may prevent PostgreSQL from starting.

-Next, to prepare your PostgreSQL instance for Zabbix, you'll need to create the necessary database tables.
-Start by installing the Zabbix repository, as you did for the Zabbix server.
-Then, install the appropriate Zabbix package that contains the predefined tables, images, icons, and other database elements needed for the Zabbix application.

 ---